 however these tricks quickly developed into scraping while in a highchair or spreader which involved the use of a hand mounted rear brake.

 Single Caliper Hand Brake Kits vs Dual Caliper Hand Brake Kits - Always a good debate and once again no right or wrong answer.
 For a starter, we always recommend our attractively priced Best Selling Junction Valve Kit.

 We have sold thousands upon thousands to our customers and riders over the years and they love them!

 This kit will allow you to gain control of the rear brake with a left handed lever, while maintaining all the function of your foot pedal and rear caliper.

-The optional ALL NEW Shorty Clutch Cap & Lever (Dominator Clutch) installs on the top of the Hand Brake master cylinder and eliminates the stock, clutch perch and lever.
+The optional ImpakTech Shorty 4" Lever completes the kit and eliminates the stock, clutch perch and lever.

-This brings your levers closer together and allows for greater adjustability.
-The added features of the new Dominator clutch cap are:
+This allows for greater adjustability.
+The added features of the new Shorty Clutch Lever are:

 True Easy-pull Feel, Stronger more ergonomic lever, position adjustment on clutch lever, and choice of color.